Uvalde: Visitations, funerals and burials, one after another

 “It is just sad for all the children,” she said.

 Funeral directors, embalmers and others from across Texas arrived to help.
-Jimmy Lucas, president of the Texas Funeral Directors Association, brought a hearse and volunteered to work as a driver, pitch in for services, or do whatever he could, he told NBC News.
-Other arriving morticians were there to help with facial reconstruction services given the damage caused by the shooter's military-style rifle.
+Jimmy Lucas, president of the Texas Funeral Directors Assn., brought a hearse and volunteered to work as a driver, pitch in for services, or do whatever he could, he told NBC News.
+Other arriving morticians were there to help with facial reconstruction services, given the damage caused by the shooter's military-style rifle.

 Gov. Greg Abbott, speaking at a Memorial Day event in Longview, urged Texans to keep Uvalde in their prayers.

-“What happened in Uvalde was a horrific act of evil,” Abbot said.
+“What happened in Uvalde was a horrific act of evil,” Abbott said.
 “And as Texans, we must come together and lift up Uvalde and support them in every way that we possibly can.
-It is going to take time to heal the devastation that the families there have gone through and are going through, But be assured, we will not relent until Uvalde recovers.”
+It is going to take time to heal the devastation that the families there have gone through and are going through.
+But be assured, we will not relent until Uvalde recovers.”

 The U.S. Department of Justice announced Sunday a review of the law enforcement response.
-Police have come under heavy criticism for waiting more than 45 minutes to confront Ramos inside the adjoining classrooms where he unleased carnage.
+Police have come under heavy criticism for taking well over an hour to kill Ramos inside the adjoining classrooms where he unleashed carnage.

 The revelation raised new questions about whether lives were lost because officers did not act faster to stop the gunman, who was ultimately killed by Border Patrol tactical officers.